ngesa254/labsdotgde/BuildWithAI/Lessons/mcp-fundermentals/01_intro.md

 - An **independent process** running remotely

 > **Note:** Anthropic launched MCP in November 2024, and the ecosystem has been growing rapidly since then.

-### What You'll Do

-In this hands-on course, you'll:

-- **Make a chatbot MCP-compatible** — Build a chatbot with custom tools for searching academic papers, and transform it into an MCP-compatible application
-- **Build an MCP server** — Create a local MCP server that exposes tools, resources, and prompt templates using [FastMCP](https://github.com/jlowin/fastmcp), and test it using MCP Inspector
-- **Create an MCP client** — Build an MCP client inside your chatbot to dynamically connect to your server
-- **Connect to reference servers** — Connect your chatbot to servers built by Anthropic's MCP team such as `filesystem` (implements filesystem operations) and `fetch` (extracts contents from the web as markdown)
-- **Configure Claude Desktop** — Connect to your server and explore how it abstracts away the low-level logic of MCP clients
-- **Deploy remotely** — Deploy your MCP server remotely and test it with the Inspector or other MCP-compatible applications

-### What You'll Learn

-- Understand why MCP makes AI development less fragmented and how it standardizes connections between AI applications and external data sources
-- Learn the core components of the client-server architecture of MCP and the underlying communication mechanism
-- Build and test MCP servers using FastMCP and MCP Inspector
-- Connect MCP clients to multiple servers (your own and third-party)
-- Configure Claude Desktop to work with MCP servers
-- Deploy MCP servers remotely for production use
-- Understand the roadmap for future MCP development: multi-agent architecture, MCP registry API, server discovery, authorization, and authentication

 ## The MCP Ecosystem